A SPAC-tacular year

 While the management team of a blank-check company may solicit institutional investors (e.g., funds, money managers, banks, or trusts) to take a position in a SPAC before it announces an acquisition, many retail investors likely wouldn’t be eyeing them until the target was confirmed or the business combination was complete.

-SPAC activity is at an all-time high: 86 blank-check companies have raised $31.4 billion so far in 2020, and SPACs are on track to raise more money this year than the previous 10 combined.1
+SPAC activity reached an all-time high this year: 241 blank-check companies raised $73 billion in 2020—more money than the previous 10 combined.

 How do SPACs typically perform?

-Since 2015, shares of SPACs that have completed mergers and taken a company public have delivered an average loss of -9.6%, compared to the average aftermarket return of 37.2% for traditional IPOs within the same time period.3 Less than a third of the SPACs in this group had positive returns as of September 30.3
+Since 2015, shares of SPACs that have completed mergers and taken a company public have delivered an average loss of -9.6%, compared to the average aftermarket return of 47% for traditional IPOs within the same time period.2 Less than a third of the SPACs in this group had positive returns as of the close of the third quarter.2

 Investing in new-to-market companies—whether SPAC, IPO, or even direct listing—comes with significant risk.
 Shares of these companies can be extremely volatile, especially when they first start trading.
 Investors considering these stocks should make sure they understand the landscape.
 A few important things to keep in mind:

-- Beware “hot” new issues: Despite their significant appeal, hot new issues are no sure thing, regardless of whether it's a regular IPO or SPAC.
+- Beware high temps: Despite their significant appeal, “hot” new issues are no sure thing, regardless of whether it's a regular IPO or SPAC.
 Investors run the risk of buying at pumped up prices when everyone is trying to get in on the action.

 - Look for public-company investors: Well-established public companies may take positions in start-ups that eventually go public.
 Investing in these stakeholder firms may allow investors to indirectly participate in potential profits, with the benefit of owning a mature stock.

-Bottom line: Any investing decisions should ultimately reflect individual goals and risk tolerance, and fit in with investors’ longer-term strategy.
+Bottom line: With dealmakers and investors increasingly viewing SPACs as a legitimate approach to bringing companies to market, some analysts think these deals may be even more popular in 2021.
+As always, any investing decisions should ultimately reflect individual goals and risk tolerance, and fit in with investors’ longer-term strategy.